How to Increase your Metabolism

 There are many ways to increase or maintain a stable metabolic condition.
 Some best methods for increasing your metabolism are stated below.

-The more you Increase your muscle mass the more your metabolism will increase: Your lean body mass is by far the most important factor of metabolism.
+The more you increase your muscle mass the more your metabolism will increase: Your lean body mass is by far the most important factor of metabolism.
 Muscle burns up to 90% more calories than fat.

 Keep yourself in motion regularly: After regular exercise such as walking, biking and swimming your metabolism rate will increase not only during the activity but for several hours after.
 Taking the stairs instead of the elevator is a great and natural way to embody exercise in your daily life.